Can you overdose on caffeine?

 Regularly consuming high doses of caffeine may cause long-term health problems, including:

-For most people, their caffeine consumption is unlikely to lead to an overdose or long-term health problems.
+For most people, caffeine consumption is unlikely to lead to an overdose or long-term health problems.
 People who consume caffeine regularly develop a tolerance to some of its side effects.
 Drinking coffee in moderation may also have health benefits.

 Being aware of the amount of caffeine found in food, drink, and supplements can help.
 A person may therefore choose to have a smaller-sized coffee, alternate regular with decaffeinated coffee, or opt for decaffeinated hot drinks, such as herbal teas.